Heretical medical studies, papers and articles.

 Another interesting study on cancer:

-"High carbohydrate diet implicated in pancreatic cancer"
+"High carbohydrate diet implicated in

 http://bmj.bmjjournals.com/cgi/content/full/325/7364/566